 Kenny says Connolly and Idah were ruled out for Covid-19 reasons

-Pair deemed to have been close contacts of backroom staff member who tested positive
+Pair deemed to have been close contacts of FAI backroom staff member who tested positive

 Ireland’s Adam Idah at training in Bratislava the day before the Euro 2020 playoff against Slovakia.
 Photo: Tommy Dickson/Inpho